By Rosie Conroy

 Ice cream recipes you can make with a blender:

 While cocktails may not count as essential sustenance, they can certainly bring a whole lot of happiness.
 Throw together an espresso martini at the start (or end) of a dinner party and keep the party energy raised all evening.
-And using the best blenders for smoothies - instead of shaking up your cocktails in the traditional way - is a great way to get your cocktails out a little more quickly (not to mention, more easily).
+And using a blender, instead of shaking up your cocktails in the traditional way, is a great way to get your cocktails out a little more quickly (not to mention, more easily).
 No muscles necessary, just throw all your ingredients into your blender and blitz for a few seconds to get a perfectly frothed cocktail.
 Cheers!